ucll-vgo/csharp-intro/exercises/events/FileSystemExercise/assignment.md

 * `b.txt` is deleted.
 * `a.txt` is modified.

-Reading `cgc.ChangeCount` should yield `2`, as two distinct files have undergone changes.
+Reading `cfc.ChangeCount` should yield `2`, as two distinct files have undergone changes.